IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/README.md

 0. [Overview video (1:41 mins)](https://youtu.be/8361HGR_O_s)
 1. Installing prerequisites: [lab](documentation/1-prereqs.md) and [video (2:58 mins)](https://youtu.be/c5CtqijWXL4) and the [video including windows (4:11 mins)](https://youtu.be/53XccO3NNn8)
-2. Running the Java microservice locally: [lab](documentation/2-docker.md) and [video (3:51 mins)](https://youtu.be/4dT2jg6wGF4)
+2. Optional: Running the Java microservice locally: [lab](documentation/2-docker.md) and [video (3:51 mins)](https://youtu.be/4dT2jg6wGF4)
-3. Understanding the Java implementation: [lab](documentation/3-java.md) and [video (9:09 mins)](https://www.youtube.com/watch?v=ugpYSPV9jAs)
+3. Optional: Understanding the Java implementation: [lab](documentation/3-java.md) and [video (9:09 mins)](https://www.youtube.com/watch?v=ugpYSPV9jAs)
 4. Deploying to OpenShift via 'oc' CLI: [lab](documentation/4-openshift.md) and [video (14:32 mins)](https://youtu.be/4MDfalo2Fg0)
 5. Deploying existing images to OpenShift: [lab](documentation/5-existing-image.md) and [video (7:09 mins)](https://youtu.be/JhxsS7l6DhA)
 6. Deployments of code in GitHub repos: [lab](documentation/6-github.md) and [video (3:52 mins)](https://youtu.be/b3upMuZOpsY)
 7. Source to Image deployments: [lab](documentation/7-source-to-image.md) and [video (7:06 mins)](https://youtu.be/p6lVc6MDrcM)
+8. Distributed logging with LogDNA and OpenShift on IBM Cloud: [lab](documentation/8-logdna-openshift.md)

 The first lab describes how to install all required prerequisites.
 In the easiest case this is only Docker Desktop and an image with all other tools.

-Lab 2 and 3 describe how to develop a microservice with Java EE and Eclipse MicroProfile.
+Lab 2 and 3 describe how to develop a microservice with Java EE and Eclipse MicroProfile and are useful if you are interested in programming, hence they are optional.

-The last four labs explain four different ways to deploy applications to OpenShift with their pros and cons in this specific scenario:
+The next four labs explain four different ways to deploy applications to OpenShift with their pros and cons in this specific scenario:

 | Option | Dockerfile | yaml Files | Java Build | Docker Build |
 | - | - | - | - | - |